Unveiling optical signatures of outflows in accreting white dwarfs: Discussion

 \subsection{Outflows in AWDs versus XRBs}

-Optical wind signatures similar to those presented here (e.g. alike line profiles, variability properties and terminal velocities), have been observed in XRBs with both black hole and neutron star accretors \citep[e.g.][]{Munoz-Darias2016, Munoz-Darias2020, MataSanchez2022}.
-XRB winds are also observed in \mbox{X-rays} (e.g. \citealt{Ponti2012}), the ultraviolet (\citealt{CastroSegura2022}) and the infrared (\citealt{Sanchez-Sierras2020}) regimes with similar observational properties (e.g. velocities).
-As a matter of fact, they have been proposed to be multi-phase in nature (see \citealt{Munoz-Darias2022} for a discussion on this topic).
+Optical wind signatures similar to those presented here (e.g. line profiles, variability properties, and terminal velocities) have been observed in XRBs with both black hole and neutron star accretors \citep[e.g.][]{Munoz-Darias2016, Munoz-Darias2020, MataSanchez2022}.
+XRB winds are also observed in \mbox{X-rays} (e.g. \citealt{Ponti2012}) and in the ultraviolet (\citealt{CastroSegura2022}) and infrared (\citealt{Sanchez-Sierras2020}) regimes with similar observational properties (e.g. velocities).
+Indeed, they have been proposed to be multi-phase in nature (see \citealt{Munoz-Darias2022} for a discussion on this topic).
 The mechanism(s) behind the launch of disc winds in XRBs is still strongly debated.
 In this context, the similarities between the observational properties of AWDs and XRBs might be relevant.
 For instance, AWD ultraviolet outflows are thought to be powered by the line-driven mechanism, where ultraviolet photons are absorbed by disc ions (metals), transferring enough momentum to launch a wind \citep[e.g.][]{Drew1997,Froning2005,Honeycutt2013}.
-Based on the similarities between ultraviolet and optical wind features in AWDs it is tempting to consider that this mechanism also plays a role in XRBs, a conclusion that has some theoretical support (e.g. \citealt{Higginbottom2020}).
-Since the strong X-ray emission produced in the inner disc would over-ionise the XRB wind \citep[][]{Proga2002} at least part of the outflow needs to be somehow shielded \citep[see e.g.][]{Motta2017,Munoz-Darias2022}.
-In addition, AWDs show Eddington-scaled luminosities significantly lower than those of XRBs, which poses some challenges to the scenario where both AWD and XRB disc winds have a common physical origin.
+Based on the similarities between ultraviolet and optical wind features in AWDs, it is tempting to consider that this mechanism also plays a role in XRBs, a conclusion that has some theoretical support (e.g. \citealt{Higginbottom2020}).
+As the strong X-ray emission produced in the inner disc would over-ionise the XRB wind \citep[][]{Proga2002}, at least part of the outflow needs to be somehow shielded \citep[see e.g.][]{Motta2017,Munoz-Darias2022}.
+In addition, AWDs show significantly lower Eddington-scaled luminosities than those of XRBs, which poses a challenge to the scenario where both AWD and XRB disc winds have a common physical origin.